Jessica Hanson

-Jessica "Jess" Hanson (born September 13, 1986) is an American politician serving in the Minnesota House of Representatives since 2021.
+Jessica Hanson (born September 13, 1986) is an American politician serving in the Minnesota House of Representatives since 2021.
 A member of the Minnesota Democratic-Farmer-Labor Party (DFL), Hanson represents District 55A in the southern Twin Cities metropolitan area, which includes the cities of Burnsville and Savage and parts of Dakota and Scott Counties.

 Early life, education and career

 Hanson was born and raised in Minnesota.
 She earned a Bachelor of Science in social work from St. Catherine University and a Master of Arts in advocacy and political leadership from Metropolitan State University.
 Hanson has worked as a dental network representative for Anthem since 2007.

-Prior to her election to the legislature, Hanson led the Minnesota Campaign for Full Legalization, a nonprofit advocacy group focused on marijuana legalization.
+Before her election to the legislature, Hanson led the Minnesota Campaign for Full Legalization, a nonprofit advocacy group focused on marijuana legalization.

 Minnesota House of Representatives

-Hanson was elected to the Minnesota House of Representatives in 2020 and was reelected in 2022.
-She first ran after one-term DFL incumbent Hunter Cantrell announced he would not seek reelection.
-Hanson defeated former Republican representative and state auditor candidate Pam Myhra in the general election.
-In 2020, Hanson had her election results challenged, however the case was dismissed by a judge for failing to state a claim and a lack of subject-matter jurisdiction.
+Hanson was first elected to district 56A of the Minnesota House of Representatives in 2020 after one-term DFL incumbent Hunter Cantrell announced he would not seek reelection.
+Hanson defeated former Republican state representative and state auditor candidate Pam Myhra by 3.3 percentage points in the general election.
+Myhra challenged the 2020 election results, but a judge dismissed the case for the appellant's failure to state a claim and a lack of subject-matter jurisdiction.
+Hanson has been reelected twice since redistricting, winning in district 55A by 6.1 points in 2022 and 6.8 points in 2024.

+Hanson authored "Travis's Law", which requires 911 operators to refer calls to mental health teams trained to deescalate serious mental health episodes.
+The bill was named after Travis Jordan, a man considering suicide who was shot and killed by Minneapolis police in 2018.
+Hanson's bill passed with bipartisan support and was signed by Governor Walz.

+Hanson has advocated the legalization of marijuana in Minnesota, arguing it should be done by legislation, not a constitutional referendum.
+She has said that regulating marijuana would benefit public health and public safety.